A recently published Danish study indicates that traffic noises may increase the risk of stroke, particularly for older individuals.

-The study was published in the European Heart Journal, and looked at the association between road traffic noise and stroke in more than 51,000 Danish people.
-It was found that for every 10-decibel increase in noise level, the risk of stroke increased by 14 percent.
-In those over 65, the risk of stroke increased 27 percent.
+The study was published in the European Heart Journal and looked at the association between road traffic noise and stroke in more than 51,000 Danish people.
+It was found that for every 10-decibel increase in noise level, the risk increased by 14 percent.
+In those over 65, the risk of stroke increased by 27 percent.

 Read more about it here: